frankRenlf/nanogpt/README.md

 - Each head's output can be independently analyzed before concatenation.

 # Comparison
+- `gpt.py` is optimized for clarity and is best suited for educational purposes, debugging, or research where individual attention head behavior needs to be studied.
 - `gpt_.py` is optimized for performance and is best suited for scenarios where computational resources and efficiency are paramount.
-- `gpt_cur.py` is a simple version of gpt_.py, easier to understand mask and attention mechanisms.
+- `gpt_cur3.py` and `gpt_cur4.py` are two simple version of gpt_.py, easier to understand mask and attention mechanisms
-- `gpt.py` is optimized for clarity and is best suited for educational purposes, debugging, or research where individual attention head behavior needs to be studied.
+- `gpt_llama.py` change the original component to llama version, such as RMSNorm, SwiGLU.

 Both implementations achieve the same theoretical result, but they differ in execution and performance characteristics.